cdoorenweerd/PyCOIStats/README.md

 For further instructions on how to use conda environments see the [conda documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)

-### Distinct haplotypes
+### Defining distinct haplotypes

 A principle difference between PyCOIStats and most other software is in how it defines a distinct haplotype.
 A distinct haplotype is a confidently different sequence: IUPAC ambiguity codes or missing data ("?") and gaps ("-") are ignored in comparisons.
+The IUPAC alphabet includes: A, C, T, G, N, ?, -, M, R, W, S, Y, K, V, H, D, B.

 ![IUPAC ambiguity codes](IUPAC_codes.png)